Workplace Wellness Works!

 Thank you to all those who attended our June Webinar: Workplace Wellness Works!
 Celebrating a Healthy Worksite.

-The BC Healthy Living Alliance is hosting a province-wide forum on healthy workplaces.
-Speakers will share their experience working with BC workplaces to improve health.
-We have some great practical information, including tips and tools available to make our workplaces better and healthier.
+The BC Healthy Living Alliance hosted a province-wide forum on healthy workplaces.
+Speakers shared their experience working with BC workplaces to improve health.
+The presentations included tips and tools available to make our workplaces better and healthier.
 The first presentation from the Canadian Cancer Society, BC and Yukon (CCS), featured their Wellness Fits program.

 SHARON STOROSCHUK is the Director Health Promotion Canadian Cancer Society BC & Yukon (CCS).
 Sharon has a Master’s of Public Health degree and over 20 years of experience in health promotion, evaluation and research.
 Sharon is responsible for overseeing CCS’s provincial Prevention Strategy for cancer.

 KATE CARTY is the Project Manager for WellnessFits at the Canadian Cancer Society BC & Yukon Division.
 Kate has a Master’s degree in Kinesiology and over 20 years of experience in health services planning, project management and health-related research and evaluation.